Backpackers Hostel Canada- HI Hostel Canada

 What Can You Expect

-Staying in a hostel is only for you if you don’t mind the lack of privacy, and sharing a dorm and the bathroom with a bunch of strangers.
+Staying in a hostel is only for you if you don’t mind the lack of privacy, and sharing a dorm and the bathroom with strangers.

-Most backpackers hostel in Canada offer mixed or single-sex dorms, only good for travellers who can fall asleep despite the noise around them.
-Hostels might also have four people, two-person or single rooms available, sometimes with their own bathroom and shower.
+Most backpacker hostels in Canada offer mixed or single-sex dorms.
+This kind of accommodation only works for travellers who can fall asleep despite the noise around them.
+Some hostels have smaller dorms for four people, two-person or single rooms, sometimes with a private bathroom and shower.

 The fee usually includes breakfast.
 A shared kitchen is available to cook your own meals.
-Not sure whether peanut butter sandwiches and baked beans on toast are still the favourite menus by backpackers!
+I’m not sure whether peanut butter sandwiches and baked beans on toast are still the favourite menus for backpackers!

 No, you don’t have to worry about bed bugs, these times are gone.
-That’s not the reason they want you to bring your own hostel sheet, which has the shape of a sleeping bag.
-I remember the yellow heavy cotton sleeping sheet with a YH pattern I used to have, no silk ones were available at that time.
+That’s not the reason they want you to bring your own hostel sheet in the shape of a sleeping bag.
+I remember the yellow heavy cotton sleeping sheet with a YH pattern I used to own, no silk ones were available then.

-Make sure you secure your travel documents and invest in a money belt which you can keep on you all the time.
+Invest in a money belt to secure your travel documents and keep it on you.
 Locker facilities vary from place to place.

-Your nightly hostel fee usually pays for a bunk bed, a pillow and a blanket, no towels, shampoo, and soap are supplied.
+Your nightly hostel fee usually pays for a bunk bed, a pillow and a blanket.
+No towels, shampoo, or soap are supplied.
 Breakfast might be included in the price.

 What You Need To Bring Along

-It’s a good idea to travel light if you choose a backpackers hostel for your accommodation, there won’t be much space.
-Hostels are not suitcase friendly; I suggest taking a backpack along for your belongings.
-Even if you book your own room, it will be small.
+I suggest travelling light when choosing a backpackers hostel.
+Hostels are not suitcase-friendly and don’t offer much personal space.
+Bring a backpack along for your belongings.
+Even if you book a room, it will be small.

 And that’s what you have to pack, apart from your personal belongings: